CodesByPratham/Java/Concepts/README.md

 # Java Concepts

-This README.md provides an overview of fundamental Java concepts, including arrays, ArrayLists, methods, shadowing, type casting, and strings.
+This README.md provides an overview of fundamental Java concepts, including arrays, ArrayLists, methods, shadowing, type casting, strings, and the Stream API.

 ## Arrays